 As a blogger, I live with the constant “push/pull” of living life and writing about life.
 There are times when I am so into living, that I’m out of energy – or time – to find words to talk about it.
 It takes too much to analyze what I’d say because all my energies are put into experiencing life.
 There are other times when all my energies are focused on writing, but I am a bit short on the living part which I need in order to have anything worth while to say!
 My optimum is when the two are in balance, and I can both live and write – and it’s this that I hope for in these entries.

 In short – I am an internet junkie, who loves digital photography, cats, blogging and music.
-I’ve come to my love of photography later in life, and my seriousness is reflected in the purchase of my Canon Xsi camera in 2008.
+I’ve come to my love of photography later in life, and my seriousness is reflected in the purchase of my Canon Xsi camera in 2008, and more recently the Canon D70 April of 2014.
 I continue to covet bigger and stronger lenses for it, but get them slowly – but surely – as I’m able.
 Photography is my way of sharing how I see the world and what “beauty” is to me.
 Even when I don’t have my camera with me, in my mind, I’m always “forming photos”!

 On the other hand, my love of music has been in my heart forever.
 I love many kinds of music from classical to classic rock.
 I’ve sung in church choirs since I was in elementary school, and more recently learned to play handbells, although I am not in a handbell choir at present.
 I’m also a flutist, and started on that path in 5th grade, and is an integral part of who I am.
 I often play solos in church, flute obbligatos with choir anthems, and piano/flute concerts with my friend, Claire.